Aarnavv/Aarnavv/README.md

 - 👋 Hii, I’m Aarnav Agarwal.
 - 👀 I’m interested in learning backend dev.
-- 🌱 I’m currently working on an automated daily newsletter by making HTML templates through APIs and am using Python as the base language.
+- 🌱 I just finished working on an automated daily newsletter service.
 - 📫 You can reach me through mail at aarnavagarwal.2016@gmail.com